 - reverse engineer the Application Services; or

-- build a competing product or service, or
+- build a competitive product or service, or

 - copy any ideas, features, functions, or graphics of the Application Services.

-- Adverity owns all rights, title and interest, including all copyrights, trademarks and intellectual property rights, in and to any improvements to the Application Services or any new programs, upgrades, modifications or enhancements developed by Adverity in connection with rendering the Application Services to the User, even when refinements and improvements result from User’s request or suggestion.
-In the case that the copyrights, trademarks and intellectual property rights of such refinements and improvements are not automatically transferred to Adverity by virtue of the Terms, the Applicable Law or otherwise, the User hereby transfers and assigns (and, if applicable, shall cause its Affiliates to transfer and assign) to Adverity all rights, title, and interest which the User or its Affiliates may have in or to such refinements and improvements.
+- Adverity shall own all rights, title, and interest, including all intellectual property rights, in and to any improvements to the Application Services or any new programs, upgrades, modifications or enhancements developed by Adverity in connection with rendering the Application Services to User, even when refinements and improvements result from User’s request or suggestion.
+In the case that the intellectual property rights of such refinements and improvements are not automatically transferred to Adverity under the TOU or otherwise, User hereby transfers and assigns (and, if applicable, shall cause its Affiliates to transfer and assign) to Adverity all rights, title, and interest which User or its Affiliates may have in or to such refinements and improvements.

 - The User agrees that Adverity may disclose the relationship between the User and Adverity as well as the User’s name and logo on Adverity’s website and in promotional materials.